Why You Feel Exhausted Studying for the Bar Exam

 Consuming is more tiring than doing

-Do you want to overexert yourself, or do you want an easier way to get the scores you want?
+Would you rather overexert yourself, or do you want an easier way to get the scores you want?

-Trying to hold abstract ideas in your head is more difficult and less effective than turning them into practical insights.
+Trying to hold all these rules and abstract ideas in your head is more difficult and less effective than turning them into practical insights.

 Bonus: You remember ideas better when used in context (aka example questions).